 A woman sits at her table looking at her bills, considering the Orderly Payment of Debts Program with Money Mentors.

+If you have been thinking about bankruptcy, make sure you’ve explored all of the available bankruptcy alternatives to figure out which debt relief option is best for you.
 As a non-profit credit counselling organization, Money Mentors understands the challenges that Albertans face when struggling with overwhelming debt.
 We regularly work with clients who owe a significant amount of money and can no longer make their payments.
-Initially, there can be a desire to “make it all go away” by filing for bankruptcy.
+Initially, there can be a desire to “make it all go away” by filing for bankruptcy in Alberta.
 However, there are various reasons why many Albertans have opted for the Orderly Payment of Debts (OPD) program as a way of avoiding bankruptcy.
-As well as OPD, there are other alternatives to bankruptcy and in this blog post, we’re going to briefly outline some of them.
+As well as OPD, there are other alternatives to bankruptcy in Alberta and in this blog post, we’re going to outline some of the best options to consider.

 Why should you avoid filing for bankruptcy?